libktx/ktx/scene2d/README.md

 }
 ```

-This snippet would create a `Table` instance with a single `Button` child containing a nested `Label`.
-There is no
+The snippet above would create a `Table` instance with a single `Button` child containing a nested `Label`.
+There are no
-practical nesting limit: as long as you do not manually set up circular references (actors being parents of themselves),
+practical nesting limits: as long as you do not manually set up circular references (actors being parents of themselves),
 your widget hierarchies should *just work*.

-Thanks to `@DslMarker` Kotlin API, you cannot implicitly access parents from within children blocks, which resolves most
+Thanks to Kotlin's `@DslMarker`, you cannot implicitly access parents from within children blocks, which resolves most
 scoping issues.
 For example, `Label` is not a `Group` and it cannot have children, so this code would not compile:

 ```kotlin